Crypto-Currency-Projects/bybit-position-calculator/README.md

 # bybit-position-calculator

-Now supports USDT contract!!

 Tool used to create new positions on [Bybit](https://www.bybit.com).
-Generates orders and calculates maximum leverage using a user defined order range and stop loss.
+Generates orders and calculates leverage based on user defined account risk, range and a stop loss.

 ![example](example.png)